 Growth loops solve the sustainability problem in two ways.

-First, acquisition loops are like the compound interest of marketing.
+First, growth loops are like the compound interest of marketing.
 Instead of continually pouring more resources into the top of the funnel to increase the output at the bottom, the product is designed to grow itself as more users convert.
 The more users you have, the more users are brought in.
 This exponential growth also doesn’t require additional costs each time you want to expand brand awareness.
 This means it’s more sustainable from a cost perspective.

-Additionally, since acquisition loops are built into the product, they’re harder for another brand to replicate.
+Additionally, since growth loops are built into the product, they’re harder for another brand to replicate.
 This is because the loop, in many ways, is custom to your product.
 It’s pretty easy for a competitor brand to replicate an advertising tactic.
 This will either result in increased costs or decreased effectiveness.
 It’s much more difficult for a brand to redesign its product in the exact way your loops are built.
-In the long run, this makes your acquisition loops a much more sustainable strategy for growth.
+In the long run, this makes your growth loops a much more sustainable strategy for growth.

-As we mentioned before, the concept of creating acquisition loops for your customers isn’t entirely new, especially if you’re familiar with Nir Eyal’s “Hooked” model.
+As we mentioned before, the concept of creating growth loops for your customers isn’t entirely new, especially if you’re familiar with Nir Eyal’s “Hooked” model.
 He outlines a four step process for a company to build a habit-forming product that brings users back again and again, without relying on additional marketing or messaging.